hansdf/dotabuff-extra-stats/README.md

 # dotabuff matches summary

+To run this, you need to have the modules Requests, BeautifulSoup4 and Pandas.
+The three can be installed through pip.

 This script should take a dotabuff.com matches page from a players profile, and give a summary of stats at a quick glance.

 I'm using BeautifulSoup to scrape the page and some very basic pandas function to organize and view the information in a 2d table.